How-to·Mar 1, 2026·8 min read

 5. ActionDecision triggers the next step in your systemManual handoffs, copy-paste into downstream tools

-Most businesses have all five stages.
+Most lenders have all five stages.
 What they lack is consistency across them.

 Where Automation Fits

 The goal of automation is not to remove humans from the process.
 It is to remove humans from the parts of the process that do not require human judgment.
-Document extraction is one example.
-Reading a bank statement and pulling out the applicant name, account number, and three-month average balance is something an AI processor can do reliably, at volume, in seconds.
-There is no reason a person should spend their day doing this.
+Reading the documents is one example.
+Pulling the applicant name, account number, and three-month average daily balance off a bank statement, then normalizing income across pay cycles and computing a DSCR, is something document intelligence can do reliably, at volume, in seconds.
+This is not OCR that just lifts characters off a clean page.
+Floowed reads and analyses the paperwork other IDPs choke on: handwritten, photographed, scanned, and skewed real-world loan documents that US-built IDPs like Ocrolus, Rossum, and Hyperscience were never designed for.
+There is no reason a person should spend their day re-keying any of it.

 Where humans belong is in judgment calls.
 Is the income pattern unusual enough to flag?
-Does this claim match what the customer described on the phone?
+Does this cash-flow story match what the borrower described on the call?
 These are not checklist items.
-They require context and experience, and they are exactly what your review team should be focused on.
+They require context and experience, and they are exactly what your credit and risk teams should be focused on.

-In financial services and lending, approval workflows run against both completeness and accuracy requirements.
-A loan application file must include specific document types, and the data within each document must be validated before the underwriter review step.
-Banks and credit unions typically use multi-tier approval chains where junior analysts review complete, validated files and escalate exceptions or complex cases to senior credit officers.
-The automation layer handles intake, extraction, and completeness checks — the analyst handles credit judgment.
+In consumer and SME lending, approval workflows run against both completeness and accuracy requirements.
+A loan application file must include specific document types, and the data within each document must be read, analysed, and validated before the underwriter review step.
+Banks and credit unions typically use multi-tier approval chains where junior credit officers review complete, validated files and escalate exceptions or complex cases to senior credit officers.
+The automation layer handles intake, extraction, analysis, and completeness checks; the credit officer handles credit judgment.
 For more on how this works end-to-end, see our guide on document workflow automation in lending.

-In enterprise procurement and AP, the approval hierarchy mirrors organizational authority limits.
-An invoice below a certain threshold routes to a department approver.
-Above the threshold, it escalates to a finance director or CFO.
-This logic needs to be configurable without developer involvement, since authority limits and approval chains change as organizations restructure.
-Automated document processing platforms designed for enterprise workflows handle this through configurable routing rules, not hardcoded logic.
+In commercial and multi-facility lending, the approval hierarchy mirrors credit authority limits.
+A facility below a certain exposure routes to a credit officer.
+Above the threshold, it escalates to a senior credit committee.
+This logic needs to be configurable without developer involvement, since authority limits and approval chains change as a lender restructures.
+The Decision Engine handles this through configurable routing rules, not hardcoded logic.

-The common pattern across all three is that the automation layer should handle everything before the judgment call — extraction, validation, completeness checks, initial routing — so that reviewers receive pre-organized information rather than raw documents.
+The common pattern across all three is that the automation layer should handle everything before the judgment call, extraction, analysis, validation, completeness checks, initial routing, so that reviewers receive pre-organized information rather than raw documents.
 For a deeper look at how human review gates are designed in production systems, see our piece on why AI document workflows still need human review.

 How to Design Human Review Gates That Do Not Create Bottlenecks